ddbj/www/_bioproject/submission-e.md

 For the DRA/GEA/MetaboBank submissions, select the BioProject accession that you registered in advance in the Study.
 For genome and TSA submissions to the DDBJ, enter the BioProject accession in the DBLINK.

+## Inquiry {#inquiry}

+If a project has a novel organism name or human data, we may ask you questions after an accession number is automatically assigned.